SerenityOS/serenity/Base/usr/share/man/man8/sysctl.md

 ## Options

-* `-a`: Display all kernel parameters and associated values
+* `-a`: Display all kernel parameters and associated values.
+* `-w`: Set kernel parameters to the specified values.

 ## Arguments

-* `variable`: Retrieve the specified parameter
+* `variable`: Retrieve the specified parameter.
-* `variable=value`: Set the specified parameter to the specified value
+* `variable=value`: Set the specified parameter to the specified value.
+The option `-w` has to be specified.

 ## Files